sefcom/FrozenNode-nodeRequireResolver/README.md

 not recommend changing.

 Currently you may get "TypeError: Cannot read property 'exports' of undefined" for a global variable.
 This appears to happen when the require that was resolved is inside a function that was not called.
-You can just move it.
+You can just swap it with one the code+function wrapper it.

 CompilerOptions have been added to help (They do not print properly, so I am putting them here.
 May not fix that)
   1.  --require_resolve_log_location